 A-ha!
 Now, this is the first major step on your path to becoming a paramedic: complete your EMT training.
 You see, all paramedics begin their career by qualifying as an EMT.
 Then, they take that next step by enrolling for paramedic schooling.

 Passing the National Registry of Emergency Medical Technicians or NREMT exam is the final hurdle you must jump in order to become a qualified, certified EMT.
-The NREMT exam consists of a cognitive (written, knowledge) and a psychomotor test (practical, skills) and you can also get the full scoop on how to ace those exams in Brainscape’s free Academy guide.
+The NREMT exam consists of a cognitive (written, knowledge) and a psychomotor test (practical, skills).

 Armed with this certification in hand, you can start working in EMS.